-Creaming is a culinary term that means to whip sugar and fat together until it’s light and fluffy.
+Creaming is a culinary term that means to whip sugar and fat together until it’s light and fluffy, creating an emulsion.
 This job is best done with a stand mixer.
-It incorporates air into the emulsion of the sugar and fat and makes your baked goods smoother and lighter.
+It then incorporates air into the emulsion of the sugar and fat and makes your baked goods smoother and lighter.

 I have started with butter and shortening that have been whipped together.
 In this example, l